 Rožmberk Pond

 An educational trail for cyclists runs around the pond, featuring eight informational stops.
 It is suitable for both young and older visitors.
-It is also a great place for swimming and relaxing after a demanding day of hiking or cycling.
+It is also a great place for swimming and relaxing after a busy day of hiking or cycling.